farshidmh/openstack-labs/install/kolla-ansible-aio.md

 1. **Servers**: One server with at least 8GB of RAM and 4 CPU cores.
 This server will be managed by Kolla-Ansible and will run all OpenStack services.
 2. **Operating System**: Ubuntu 22.04 LTS.
+3. **Disk**: One disk with at least 50GB of free space for OS and one disk with at least 100GB of free space for Cinder.
+4. **Network**: Two network interfaces connected to the same network and same gateway.(Second interface must not have an IP address/Valid IP address)

 ## Your Environment